How to build deal flow for venture capitalists

 How to increase deal flow

 For most firms, the only thing more important than saving money is saving time (which, in turn, saves you money).
 This means that merely increasing deal flow isn’t a catch-all solution.
 Teams have to increase quality venture capital deal flow.
-Rosalie Seriese, an investment associate at AngelHub Ventures, recalled that in 2015 AngelHub only invested in 0.5% of the deals they reviewed.
+Rosalie Seriese, an investment associate at AngelHub Ventures, recalled that in one year, AngelHub only invested in 0.5% of the deals they reviewed.

-That number may seem low, but of the five deals the firm funded in that funding year, four came via a trusted referral.
+That number may seem low, but of the five deals the firm funded in that year, four came via a trusted referral.
 The fifth investment received “an endorsement from a trusted source shortly after they contacted us.”
 A survey conducted by Harvard Business Review of 900 VCs found that nearly 70% of deals come from connections in their network.
 This isn’t a coincidence.
 Deal sourcing is a VC’s single most powerful tool to improve deal flow.

 Network for the long haul